andrew-johnson-4/andrew-johnson-4/README.md

 * [Most Opcodes Are Typesafe If Memory Is Infinite](https://andrewjohnson4.substack.com/p/most-opcodes-are-typesafe-if-memory)

 ### Upcoming Planned Features
-* Libraries to Support Static HTML/CSS Site Generation
+* Linear Garbage Collection
+* Closures with auto GC
 * Correctness Proofs with Coq
-* Auto Linear Garbage Collection + Correctness Proof
-* Closures with auto GC
 * add support for something other than x86-64 Linux
 * LSTS Frontend